melharfi/MELHARFI-2D-Game-Engine/README.md

 Yes, the library only cares about creating a context of gaming, parameters of the screen, double buffering and encapsulation of methods that let you draw things on the screen instead of the original methods not obvious.

 There is a code to help you use the engine with all its modules (Network, Pathfinding, Graphics, Mouse Events ...).
-I could add other stuff but my engine was created in the context of what my game need so far, (well I had stopped to continue my game because of less time i have) but i still continue make it more advanced.
+I could add other stuff but my engine was created in the context of what my game need so far, (well I had stopped to continue my game because of less time I have and other personal stuff) but i still continue make it more advanced

 Yes you need to know how to code with Net technology to achieve what you want but I am sure that it's not really hard.